pixelotes/git-commit-analyzer/README.md

 - [ ] Make report output more customizable
 - [ ] If ollama lists a single model, use it by default
 - [ ] Consider supporting more backends
+- [ ] Add an option to send the summary report to Slack

 ## 🤝 Contributing